-Potential risks identified with the use of this device system, which may require additional surgery, include: device component fracture, loss of fixation, nonunion. vertebral fracture, neurological injury, and vascular or visceral injury.
+Potential risks identified with the use of this device system, which may require additional surgery, include: device component fracture, loss of fixation, nonunion, vertebral fracture, neurological injury, and vascular or visceral injury

 - 1. Correct implant selection is vital.
-Selecting the proper implant size, shape, and design increases the potential for satisfactory fixation.
-While proper selection can help minimize risks, the size and shape of human bones present implant size, shape, and strength limitations.
-Metallic internal fixation devices cannot withstand activity levels equal to those placed on normal healthy bone.
+Selecting the proper implant size, shape and strength limitations.
+Metallic internal fixation devices cannot withstand activity levels equal to those placed on normal, healthy bone.
 No implant can be expected to withstand indefinitely the unsupported stress of full weight bearing. - 2.
 Implants can break when subjected to the increased loading associated with delayed union or nonunion.
-Internal fixation appliances are loadsharing devices that are used to obtain alignment until normal healing occurs.
+Internal fixation appliances are load-sharing devices that are used to obtain alignment until normal healing occurs.
 If healing is delayed or does not occur, the implant may eventually break due to metal fatigue.
 The degree or success of union, loads produced by weight bearing, and activity levels among other conditions will dictate implant longevity.
 Notches, scratches or implant bending during the surgery may also contribute to early failure.
-Fully inform patients of the implant failure risks. - Mixing metals can cause corrosion.
+Fully inform patients of the implant failure - 3.
+Mixing metals can cause corrosion.
 There are many forms of corrosion damage, and several of these occur in metals surgically implanted in humans.
 General or uniform corrosion is present on all implanted metals and alloys.
 The rate of corrosive attack on metal implant devices is usually very low due to the presence of passive surface films.
 Dissimilar metals in contact, such as titanium and stainless steel, accelerate the corrosion process of stainless steel, and more rapid attack occurs.
 The presence of corrosion often accelerates fatigue fracture of implants.
 The amount of metal compounds released into the body system will also increase.
 Internal fixation devices, such as rods, hooks, wires, etc., that come into contact with other metal objects, must be made from like or compatible materials.